 Schools and hospitals must be zones of peace, where children are granted protection even in times of conflict.
 Yet, there is an increasing trend of schools and hospitals being attacked with detrimental effects on children.

 Apart from the direct and physical damage to schools and hospitals, conflict can result in the forced closure or the disrupted functioning of these institutions.
 Children, teachers, doctors and nurses are also subject to threats by parties to conflict if suspected, for example, to support the other party to the conflict.
-Also of great concern is the use of schools for military purposes, as recruitment grounds and polling stations.
+Also of great concern is the use of schools for military purposes.

 Indirect impact of conflict